Reecon/SLCombinedDonationBar/README.md

 Amounts exceeding the current goal will be carried over to the new goal, including new donations that happen during the time between completion and switch.

-The last goal in the list will stay on screen after completion.
+After the last goal is completed, the progress bar will show the last donation/cheer with the user's name as the title.

 __Note:__ The browser source must be active, meaning the streaming software must be running and the source must be loaded, to make any changes to the goal list!